 The Tune ship was found in 1867 on the farm of Nedre Haugen on the island of Rolvsøy, near Fredrikstad.
-It was the first viking ship to be excavated and is still one of the best preserved viking ship in the world.
+It was the first Viking ship to be excavated and is still one of the best preserved Viking ships in the world.

 A large burial mound

 The burial mound in which the Tune ship lay was unusually large: approximately 80 metres in diameter and around four metres high, making it one of Norway’s largest burial mounds.
 In the years prior to the excavation, much of the earth in the mound had been removed for use elsewhere.
 Moreover, the mound had been opened and partly excavated previously.
 This meant that oxygen had been introduced, which was instrumental in the decomposing of the ship in the mound.